Should You Include References on Your CV? (Examples & Tips)

 However, there are a few situations where employers expect to see them, or it may be beneficial to include them:

-- It’s your first job or you have little work experience: If it’s your first job or you have little work experience, recruiters will usually request references or recommendation letters in the early stages of the job application process.
-Including your references on your CV before recruiters request them speeds up the process and helps them to quickly assess your suitability for the job.
+If it’s your first job or you have little work experience.
+Recruiters will usually request references or recommendation letters in the early stages of the junior job application process.
+Including your references on your CV before recruiters request them accelerates the process and helps them to quickly assess your suitability for the job. |

-- You have impressive references from professionals in senior positions: If you have a reference from a respectable person such as a senior manager, a CEO, the director of HR, etc., this is likely to impress recruiters and increase your chances of landing an interview.
+If you have a reference from a respectable person such as a senior manager, a CEO, the director of HR or similar, this is likely to impress recruiters and increase your chances of landing an interview. |

-- The job description instructs you to include them: If the job description explicitly requires you to include references, you should include them.
-If you don’t have enough space on your CV, you can add them on a separate page.
+If the job description explicitly requires you to include references, you should include them.
+If you don’t have enough space on your CV, you can add them on a separate page. |

 How to list references on your CV